iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 so it can be trained on both events in the time domain (sudden shocks) and in the frequency domain (bearing faults, imbalance, etc).

-With some additional data augmentation (beyond the scope of this text), this dataset becomes the training input for the autoencoder.
+With some additional data augmentation and mini batches (beyond the scope of this text), this dataset becomes the training input for the autoencoder.
 Please keep in mind that only the first month of data was used to train the ML model, and the full spectral heatmap of the previous chapter was only captured in the next months.
 However we use all data here to help the reader to understand and observe the emerging bearing failure.

 #### Autoencoder Functionality

-The autoencoder attempts to compress this NxMx3 input signal into a reduced l-dimensional latent space.
+The autoencoder attempts to compress this NxMx3 input signal into a reduced L-dimensional latent space.
 Once trained, the autoencoder reconstructs each new measurement and compares it with the original STFT input.
 The difference between the original and reconstructed signal is quantified using a loss function (MAE, MSE, logCosh, ...), which maps this discrepancy to a single